All Episodes

 Yes, absolutely.

-But we're not in a model of marking it up and trying to bill a third party insurance.
+But we're not in a model of marking it up and trying to bill a third-party insurance.

 We're in the business of providing value to our customer, our patient.

-There there was a competitive angle there.
+There was a competitive angle there.

 But we wanted to fix that.